 - case study assignment (group work in Current Crisis Studio) (40%).

 Both components require a minimum mark of 5.50 to pass the course.

-The literature will be made available through MyPortal.
+The literature will consist of articles and/or book chapters and will be made available through MyPortal.

 |Restricted Optional for:||MTO||Tourism, Society and Environment||MSc||5AF|